Chicago-Linguistic-Society/cls/conference.md

 **Title: Semiotic distinctions in compositional semantics**

 Although language is often taken to be a paradigmatic case of the use of arbitrary symbols to communicate ideas, it is also clear that linguistic utterances across all modalities frequently incorporate elements of iconic depiction.
 How exactly symbolic and iconic aspects of language interact has been an area of active research on spoken and signed languages and gesture studies within linguistics and across the cognitive sciences.
 However, questions related to iconicity are less commonly studied from the perspective of compositionality: words like red and ball can combine to describe a red ball, but how do meanings from iconic forms compose with non-iconic elements in language?
 This paper builds upon the semiotic distinction between depiction and description to argue against accounts that treat depiction as contributing toward propositional meaning, and in favor of two separate systems for representing meaning in language, one that involves a non-symbolic representation of a particular, and another symbolic/propositional representation, defined via ability to contrast propositional alternatives in order to eliminate possibilities, with an eye toward explaining the pervasiveness of both depiction and description as means of conveying meaning in language.

-## **James Kirby | Language and Music**
-James Kirby is a Professor in the School of Philosophy, Psychology and Language Sciences of University of Edinburgh.
-His research interests are sound change, computational and statistical methods in phonetics, tone and register, language and music, and languages of Southeast Asia.
-His latest research includes Incorporating tone in the calculation of phonotactic probability, Individuals, communities, and sound change: an introduction, and Relating production and perception of L2 tone.

 ## **Monica Do | Psycholinguistics**
 Monica Do is a Provost’s Postdoctoral Fellow in Linguistics at the University of Chicago.
 Her research on language production focuses on how we decide what it is we want to talk about and how we turn our conceptual representations of the world into a linguistic form that is suitable for the language we speak.
 To do this, her work brings together topics in event cognition, pragmatics, and theoretical linguistics.
 Dr. Do studies these processes in language production using visual world eye-tracking and other behavioral techniques in different languages.